ProMarketnet/tokenizeAI/README.md

 ## Future Vision

-TokenizeAI becomes the infrastructure layer that makes offering tokenized investment opportunities as professional and accessible as traditional fundraising methods - but with the added benefits of blockchain transparency, automated operations, and enhanced liquidity.
+TokenizeAI becomes the infrastructure layer that makes any ownership stake liquid and tradeable.
+Instead of assets being locked up until major liquidity events (IPOs, acquisitions, sales), owners can access partial liquidity whenever needed while maintaining upside exposure.

-The goal is to give any project owner the same sophisticated fundraising tools that were previously only available to large corporations, while maintaining control over their investor relationships and fundraising process.
+The goal is to create a world where ownership of anything valuable can be easily bought, sold, and transferred in any amount - turning illiquid assets into liquid markets through blockchain efficiency.